 The Philippine Accrediting Association of Schools, Colleges and Universities (PAASCU) granted Level III Status to Bachelor of Nursing program until November 2021.

-Bachelor of Science in Business Administration was awarded Center of Development by the Commission on Higher Education (CHED).
+Bachelor of Science in Business Administration was awarded Center of Development by the CHED.

 Teacher Education Program was awarded Center of Excellence by the CHED.